 How does it work?

-When your results are in, you'll see a "view text analysis" link on any open ended questions (English only).
+When your results are in, you'll see an "Automated text analysis" link on any open ended questions (English only).

 When you click on this link you’ll be taken to the text analysis page of your survey.
 It can take up to 1 minute for the analysis to be run, but this will only be the first time you access this page.